 We produce and supply the pollen forecasts for the UK in conjunction with the Met Office.
-This forecast is updated every Friday.
+This forecast will be updated again in early January 2017.

 Summary and Weekly Synopsis

 Pollen and spores will be mainly low.
 Basidiospores, Aspergillus and Penicillium will continue to trigger symptoms.

 This forecast was last updated on 25 November 2016.

 The tree pollen risk will remain low until the hazel trees start flowering (usually late January).